davidmartinrius/speech-dataset-generator/README.md

 Dataset converter. for example, from LibriSpeech to Common Voice and vice versa, etc.

+I have to look for a way to extract all the needed features for each dataset type.
+Also find the best way to divide the dataset into train, dev and test taking into account the input data provided by the user.

 - [ ] **LibriSpeech**

 - [ ] **Common Voice 11**